appranix/WebhookScripts/AWS/Netapp-Replication/README.md

 	Example Pre-Recovery Webhook Endpoint: https://example.com/path?ax_token=I_am_Spartacus

 ### EnableNetAppReplicationControllerLambda (Pre-Reset Webhook Lambda)
-- Create a lambda function with `Python 3.11` runtime by deploying the ZIP archives, with a timeout of 5 mins, that triggers the `EnableNetAppReplication` script for each system manager IPs.
+- Create a lambda function with `Python 3.11` runtime by deploying the ZIP archives, with a timeout of 5 mins, that triggers the `EnableNetAppReplicationHandler` script for each system manager IPs.
-- This function will validate the webhook token (ax_token) and passes each system manager IPs to the `EnableNetAppReplication` lambda endpoint for enabling the replication of NetApp servers.
+- This function will validate the webhook token (ax_token) and passes each system manager IPs to the `EnableNetAppReplicationHandler` lambda endpoint for enabling the replication of NetApp servers.
 - Following are the environment variables for the lambda function

 		enable_url  → Endpoint URL of the `EnableNetappReplicationLambda`